bayesianobserver/bayesianobserver.github.io/ml/deeplearning.md

 	- Out of distribution data at test time: the behavior of a deep neural network is unpredictable if the data fed to it at test time is completely different compared to data used at training time.
 To be fair, this is a problem with most supervised learning methods.
 Most methods assume that test data comes from the same distribution as training data - this is the basis Empirical Risk Minimization as a principle to justify minimizing a loss function on training data with the expectation of doing a good job on test data.
 - Noise Constrastive learning
 - Attention
+- Self supervised learning
+	- Labelled data is scarce.
+A lot of data has inherent structure.
+Useful representations of data can be learnt by artificially creating labels from portions or aspects of data that are already known, thereby exploting the known structure.
+The learnt representations can then perform well even on small amounts of labelled data.